Daniel-hub-es/mews_interview_2025/Analyses.md

 <img width="1033" height="607" alt="image" src="https://github.com/user-attachments/assets/d7c85770-2ac9-4b03-946d-e32e7e0164c2" />

-Findings shows a clear segmentation in the product choice bewteen **Fully Flexible** and **Early - 21 days**.
+Findings shows a clear segmentation in the product choice bewteen **‘Fully Flexible’** and **Early - 21 days**.

 - The ‘Fully Flexible’ rate (in light blue) is the main volume driver, especially concentrated in the Age 0 or **Unkwnown age group**, suggesting that guests who do not specify age or travel in groups prioritize cancellation security.

   **The range between 25 and 55 age groups** are concentrated near to the center of the graph, generating an standarized distribution of customers for a constant cashflow, being the "core business" for the Hotel.

-  Although the “Fully Flexible” rate accounts for 99.13% of the most popular reservations by age group, it only accounts for 13.6% of total reservations by Age Group.
+  Although the ‘Fully Flexible’ rate accounts for 99.13% of the most popular reservations by age group, it only accounts for 13.6% of total reservations by Age Group.

 - The ‘Early - 21 days’ rate appears as an isolated point in the upper left corner **(Age more than 65)**.
 This indicates that advance planning is a residual behavior or linked to a very specific age segment in this data sample.